 Most insurers will require a copy of a valid (i.e. within date and stated as satisfactory) Electrical Installation Condition Report (EICR).
-Failure to provide a valid EICR within the required timescale could affect the cover you have in place.
+This does not affect your premium but may result in endorsements being placed on your policy or influence your ability to get insurance at all.